vaadin-miki/super-fields/superfields/README.md

+# Demo app

+Demo application of the latest release can be found at https://superfields.herokuapp.com/.

+Source code for the app and for the components can be found at https://github.com/vaadin-miki/super-fields/.

 # SuperFields

-## Demo app

-Demo application can be found in `demo-v14` module.
-Please consult it to see how to use the components (until this documentation is updated).
+All SuperFields are Java-friendly.
+There is as little client-side code as possible ;)

 ## Number fields